Welcome to eBUS Adapter Shield v5!

 This is the documentation of the eBUS Adapter Shield v5, which can be used to communicate with an eBUS enabled heating, ventilation or solar system.

-You can reserve the current adapter here and it will then be sent in sequence as soon as the next batch is available.
+You can reserve the adapter here and it will then be sent in sequence as soon as the next batch is available, or directly get it from a shop (details in the link).

 Introduction